eyob2010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo used to print a text.
-'' used to ignore the text in it. cat filename.txt | fmt | pr used to print a formated file.
+'' used to ignore the text in it. cat used to print a formated file.